Coroner: Body in duffel bag was woman’s 3-year-old daughter

-LAS VEGAS (AP) — Authorities in Las Vegas have confirmed that a child found dead in a duffel bag last week was the 3-year-old daughter of a woman accused of killing her and reporting her missing.
+LAS VEGAS (AP) — A child found dead in a duffel bag was the 3-year-old daughter of a Las Vegas woman accused of killing her and reporting her missing, authorities said Thursday.

-The Clark County coroner said Thursday that Dejah Hunt died of blunt force injuries before her body was found late Aug.
-23 in an apartment closet.
+Dejah Hunt died of blunt force injuries before her body was found Aug.
+23 in an apartment closet, the Clark County coroner’s office said.
+Her death was ruled a homicide.

-Police say the girl’s 29-year-old mother, Aisha Yvonne Thomas, told detectives her daughter became unconscious early that morning after Thomas struck the child in the head for wetting her pants.
+Her mother, Aisha Yvonne Thomas, 29, told detectives that she panicked, wrapped Dejah’s body in trash bags and a duffel after the girl became unconscious hours earlier.

-The girl’s father, Don Edward Hunt Jr. was in jail at the time.
+Thomas said she had struck her daughter in the head for wetting her pants, according to a police arrest report.

 Most Read Nation & World Stories